AryanSuwalka/AryanSuwalka/README.md

 I'm a Computer Science Engineering student with a strong interest in Machine Learning, Deep Learning, NLP, and Generative AI.
 I enjoy building projects that combine data analysis, visualization, and AI models to create real-world impact.

-- Exploring Neural Networks, Transformers, and GenAI
+- Exploring Data Science and Machine Learning.
-- ⚙️ Learning MLOps & Deployment for production-ready AI
+- ⚙️ L
 - Skilled in Data Analytics & Visualization
-- Strengthening Java + DSA fundamentals
+- Strengthening C++ + DSA fundamentals
-- ✍️ Motto: "Consistency transforms average into excellence."
+- ✍️ Motto: "Even if you are not the genius, you can beat the geniuses."

 ---